rstacruz/cron-scheduler/README.md

 job.stop()
 ```

+#### Manually starting
 To manually invoke the cronjob, run the `run` method returned  by `cron()`.
+This will not stop the next scheduled invocation.

 ```js
 job = cron({ on: '0 12 * * *' }, work)